sdkbox/sdkbox-sample-gameroom/README.md

 # sdkbox-sample-gameroom
-After clone the codes, please use *Visual Stdio 2017* to open the Solution.
+After clone the codes, please use *Visual Studio 2017* to open the Solution.

 ## INCLUDE
 Once entry the `include` directory, you can see a sub-directory named `FBG`.
 Please note that don't modify the files in `FBG`, which are headers of Facebook Gameroom SDK.